rhberro/the-fake-backend/README.md

 # the-fake-backend

+Build a fake backend by providing the content of files or JavaScript objects through configurable routes.
 This service allows the developer to work on a new feature or an existing one using fake data while the real service is in development.

 * [**Installing**](#installing)
 * [**Getting Started**](#getting-started)

 ## Installing

-Start by adding the service as a development dependency:
+Start by adding the service as a development dependency.

 ```
 yarn add --dev the-fake-backend